unswsecsoc/constitution/README.md

       3.8.2 Vice President
         a) In the absence of the President, to chair all meetings (held during their term) of the club or society;
         b) To be responsible for matters relating to sponsorship and funding from outside organisations other than Arc, including but not limited to:
             i.
-Liaising with such outside organisations,
+Liaising with such outside organisations;
            ii.
-Establishing the sponsorship proposal for the year, and iii.
-Organising events run in conjunction with sponsors;
+Establishing the sponsorship proposal for the year; and iii.
+Organising events run in conjunction with sponsors.
         c) To be responsible for matters relating to grievances, including but not limited to:
             i.
-To receive complaints and grievances relating to the Club, ii.
-To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances, iii.
-To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially, and iv.
-To notify those involved of the outcome of the grievance;
+To receive complaints and grievances relating to the Club;
+           ii.
+To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;
+          iii.
+To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and iv.
+To notify those involved of the outcome of the grievance.
         d) To arrive at a budget with the Executive;
         e) To assist the President in coordinating the activities and administration of the Club;
         f) To have a thorough knowledge of the Club's constitution;